September 03, 2021

 Which Mac is the current bestseller?

 Why did you screw Quadra 900 customers by introducing the 950 just five months after the 900?

-Editor-in-Chief of Macworld Jerry Borrell sits down for some Q&A with Eric Harslem, Apple’s Vice President of Desktop Computers in 1992.
+Editor-in-Chief of Macworld Jerry Borrell sits down for some questions and answers with Eric Harslem, Apple’s Vice President of Desktop Computers in 1992.

 Simpler times: an Apple VP discussing future product plans and openly admitting mistakes, in this case with the Mac Portable.
 You don’t see Tim Cook apologizing for the butterfly keyboard or the abysmal state of OS X from 2009 onwards, do you?
 Come back, Eric!